 Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
 In this situation, exports have been picking up.
 Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
-Public investment has entered a moderate declining trend, although at a high level.
-Private consumption has been resilient against the background of steady improvement in the employment and income situation.
-Housing investment has bottomed out and shown some signs of picking up.
+Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has started to pick up.
+Meanwhile, public investment has entered a moderate declining trend, although it remains at a high level.
 Reflecting these developments in demand both at home and abroad, industrial production has been picking up.